DevAgnihotri/MCA_Notes/Sem_3/Python/Unit_2.md

 # Tuples

-A tuple is also used to store multiple values in one variable.
+A tuple is similar to a list but it is immutable (unchangeable).
+Tuples are often used to store fixed collections of items.
-It is written inside round brackets ( ).

 ## 📦 **TUPLE Methods Mnemonic**

 ### 🔑 **`CI`**